 Over the last several years our principal uses of cash have been for working capital and capital expenditures to support our growth.
 Our working capital consists primarily of trade receivables and inventory, offset by accounts payable and accrued expenses.
 Our working capital fluctuates throughout the year as a result of our seasonal business cycle and business expansion and is generally lowest in the months of January through March of each year and highest during the months of May through October of each year.
 We typically utilize our revolving credit facility to fund our seasonal working capital requirements.
 As a result, balances on our revolving credit facility will fluctuate significantly throughout the year.
 Our capital expenditures relate primarily to projects relating to our property, merchandising fixtures, molds and equipment associated with our manufacturing operations, retail sales fleet and for information technology.
-Capital expenditures were \$2.6 million for the first six months of 2010, compared to \$3.1 million for the same period in 2009.
+Capital expenditures were \$3.7 million for the first nine months of 2010, compared to \$4.0 million for the same period in 2009.
 Capital expenditures for all of 2010 are anticipated to be approximately \$4.5 million.

 In March 2009, we amended the terms of our revolving credit facility with GMAC Commercial Finance ("GMAC") which was set to expire on January 5, 2010.
 The size of the facility was reduced to \$85 million from \$100 million and the maturity date was extended to April 30, 2012.
+The interest rates for the term of this amendment were LIBOR plus 3.75% or prime plus 2.25%, at our option.
 The financing costs associated with this amendment totaled approximately \$1.5 million.
-The interest rates for the term of this amendment are LIBOR plus 3.75% or prime plus 2.25%, at our option.

-In May 2010, we amended the terms of our revolving credit facility with GMAC Commercial Finance ("GMAC") to advance \$15 million to the Company under the existing revolving portion of its credit facility to prepay amounts due under term loans with Laminar Direct Capital L.P. and Whitebox Hedged High Yield Partners, L.P.
-The term loans have an interest rate of 11.5% payable semi-annually over the five year term of the notes.
-Principal repayment is due at maturity in May 2012.
-The interest rate for the revolving portion of the Company's credit facility is currently LIBOR plus 3.75%.
-The transaction is expected to generate approximately \$1.1 million in interest savings annually based on the current LIBOR rate.
+In May 2010, we amended the terms of our revolving credit facility with GMAC to advance \$15 million to the Company under the existing revolving portion of its credit facility to prepay amounts due under term loans with Laminar Direct Capital L.P. and Whitebox Hedged High Yield Partners, L.P.
+After the prepayment, principal under the term loans total \$11 million in the aggregate.
+The term loans had an interest rate of 11.5% payable semi-annually over the five year term of the notes.
+Principal repayment was due at maturity in May 2012.
+The interest rate for the revolving portion of the Company's credit facility was LIBOR plus 3.75%.
 In connection with this transaction, \$0.2 million of prepayment fees and \$0.2 million of non-cash charges related to deferred interest expense were incurred and have been reflected as a component of interest expense.